docker-library/commit-warehouse/bonita/7.0.0/README.md

 	docker run --name bonita -d -p 8080:8080 bonita

 This will start a container running the [Tomcat Bundle](http://documentation.bonitasoft.com/tomcat-bundle-1) with Bonita BPM Engine + Portal.
-As you didn't sepecify any environment variables it's like if you have launched the Bundle on your host using startup.{sh|bat}.
+As you didn't sepecify any environment variables it's almost like if you have launched the Bundle on your host using startup.{sh|bat} (with security hardening on REST and HTTP APIs, cf Security part).
 It means that Bonita BPM uses a H2 database here.

 You can access to the portal on http://localhost:8080 and login using the default credentials : install / install